sleepymalc/pbb.wtf/content/posts/2022-02-26-Marta/index.md

 "Cmd+Return" "core.open.with"
 ```
 This allows you to open a file with different apps.
 Personally, I use [Keka](https://www.keka.io/en/), which is a portable, powerful but light-weight file archiver.
 Say I just zipped the newly created `text.txt` file and want to
-unzip it, I can simply press `Cmd+Return`, then we can select what app we want to open this file in.
+unzip it, I can press `Cmd+Return`, then by selecting what app we want to open this file with.
 In this case, I want to open `test.txt.zip` with [Keka](https://www.keka.io/en/), then we have the following.
 ![](./open.gif)

 ### Projects